 A thoroughly and well-prepared partner visa application will include substantial supporting documentation that clearly evidences the genuineness of the relationship.
 For this reasons, application preparation is usually lengthy and processing time, once the application is lodged can take several months.

 If an application lacks the required supporting documentation considerable delays in processing should be expected.
 It is up to the applicant and sponsor to submit all of the required supporting documentation.

 Get all the help you need on your Partner Visa application.
-Find out how, here: Australian Visa Advice or if you need more help, you can contact us for free..
+Find out how here at Australian Visa Advice or if you need more help, you can contact us for free..